 Everyday there are new needs to fulfill for everyone in your family.
 So what about your own needs.

 What if you want a family member to do something for you, that should help you complete your own tasks, and you can’t find the right time to ask, because you are both so busy.

 From my experience, a fridge whiteboard is the perfect tool for your own to do lists, as well as family communications.

 Normally your fridge acts as the central hub, everyone will eventually go to or pass by.
 And it is difficult to write something on it and go unnoticed.

-So, if you want to do some family or home tasks today or someday.
-Just wrote them in a to do list on your fridge whiteboard, so you don’t forget them when time comes to do them.
+So, if you want to do some family or home tasks today or someday, just write them in a to do list on your fridge whiteboard.
+So you don’t forget them, when time comes to do them.

-And, for example if you want your wife to prepare something for you before you come from work.
+And, for example if you want your wife to prepare something for you before you finish your work.
 You can write it nicely on the fridge whiteboard.
 Because she will see it once she visits the fridge.